Costa Rica Digital Nomad Visa Guide (2024)

 The healthcare system in Costa Rica is among the top in the world.
 Remember how we said that Costa Rica redirected its military funding into infrastructure?
 Well, healthcare got quite a bit of that money.

 Today, Costa Rica provides free or affordable healthcare to all Costa Ricans through the Caja Costarricense de Seguro Social (CCSS or CAJA).
-This healthcare is universal and, if you want, for a small fee (or maybe even for free), you can get an individual plan and enjoy all the benefits of an affordable healthcare system.
+Public insurance is mandatory for foreign residents but private insurance is also available.

 What are the drawbacks of being a digital nomad in Costa Rica?